 As under GST, more than one adjudicating authority will be involved, each authority may hold a different opinion on the same underlying issue.
 This contradiction in opinion will prolong the adjudication process.
 Currently, a taxpayer is adjudged by a single adjudicating authority on an issue involved.
 Under GST different adjudicating authority may take a different view on the same issue.
 Clearing up and dealing with the difference of opinion provided by the different adjudicating authority would be difficult.

 Issues related to revenue recognition under GST

 The place of supply will be the location of the recipient of services on the records of the supplier of services.

 In the digitized and centralized scenario prevailing in India identifying the state of location of service recipient will be quite difficult.
-In cases where the service recipients like professionals, manufacturers, traders and other workers often shift from one place to other in search of better opportunities, the service provider may have different address namely permanent address, current address, the address of communication and KYC address.
+In cases where the service recipients like professionals, manufacturers, traders, and other workers often shift from one place to other in search of better opportunities, the service provider may have a different address namely permanent address, current address, the address of communication and KYC address.

 2. Non-Account Linked Financial Services

-The place of supply of service here would be the location of service provider.
+The place of supply of service here would be the location of the service provider.
 This will again hit such companies which are widespread in remote locations to establish their presence but operate and transact from a back office located in some other state.